-Financial Responsibility (continued) I manetar respon Basic requirements Advanced competence Understanding of consumer rights and responsibilities Understanding that consumers do have rights Understanding that consumers have a right to clear information about products both pre-purchase and ongoing post-purchase Awareness of and ability to access independent dispute resolution schemes for financial products Understanding of consumer responsibilities and the implications of not meeting them, including: Duty of disclosure for risk insurance Safeguarding of PINs for transaction banking Understanding and ability to check, before handing over money for an investment, that: - Financial products should only be purchased from licensed financial businesses - Advice should only be sought from persons employed by licensed advisory businesses - Prospectuses must be lodged with ASIC - Persons providing advice about financial products must disclose any commissions, important side-benefits and potential conflicts of interest - Awareness of 14-day cooling-off period for insurance Ability and confidence to access assistance when things go wrong Understanding that the finance sector is regulated Understanding of who one can call on to help with more complex issues (e.g. advisors; accountants) Awareness of where/whom to contact if things go wrong (e.g. consumer complaints department of financial institution; consumer association; financial counsellor; ombudsman) Ability to make complaints effectively Awareness of the distinction between financial advisors charging fee-for-service vs. taking commission, and understanding of its implications Broad understanding of the level of regulation of the finance sector Understanding that regulation of the finance sector is no guarantee of the safety of all financial products Ability to assess and compare different sources of financial advice and information Understanding of the processes and procedures for resolving disputes
+Financial Respon sibility (continued) Basic requirements Advanced competence Understanding of consumer rights and responsibilities Understanding that consumers do have rights Understanding that consumers have a right to clear information about products both pre-purchase and ongoing post-purchase Awareness of and ability to access independent dispute resolution schemes for financial products Understanding of consumer responsibilities and the implications of not meeting them, including: Duty of disclosure for risk insurance Safeguarding of PINs for transaction banking Understanding and ability to check, before handing over money for an investment, that: Financial products should only be purchased from licensed financial businesses Advice should only be sought from persons employed by licensed advisory businesses Prospectuses must be lodged with ASIC Persons providing advice about financial products must disclose any commissions, important side-benefits and potential conflicts of interest Ability and • Understanding that the finance sector Broad understanding of the level of confidence to is regulated regulation of the finance sector access assistance • Understanding of who one can call on • Understanding that regulation of the when things go wrong to help with more complex issues (e.g. advisors; accountants)Awareness of where/whom to contact finance sector is no guarantee of the safety of all financial productsAbility to assess and compare different Awareness of where/whom to contact if things go wrong (e.g. consumer complaints department of financial institution; consumer association; financial counsellor; ombudsman) Ability to make complaints effectively Awareness of the distinction between financial advisors charging fee-for-service vs. taking commission, and understanding of its implications Ability to assess and compare different sources of financial advice and information Understanding of the processes and procedures for resolving disputes